sabitovvt/vscode-favorites-panel/README.md

 ### Settings for example:

-Copy this snippet of settings into settings.json file (VS Code settings file) to see the extension in action.
+Copy this snippet of settings into settings.json file (vscode settings file) to see the extension in action.

 ```json
     "favoritesPanel.commands": [